Shiai (Matches)

 Most shinpan also take into account:

-1. the sound of the strike
+1. the sound of the strike, resulting from te-no-uchi (grip timing)

 2. ki-ken-tai-no-ichi: spirit, shinai, body are one